 A bachelor's degree program provides students with technical skills in camera operation, shooting techniques and digital technology.
 Foundation courses span production preparation, art direction, documentary filmmaking and theoretical principles.
 Students must complete a variety of assignments, including a final project, which require them to conceptualize, write, plan, edit and produce video compositions.
 A bachelor's degree in this field usually requires four years to complete.

 Aspiring camera operators can gain professional experience through internship opportunities at local video production studios, television stations and independent production companies.
 Students of training programs at colleges and universities are encouraged to volunteer at the school's public broadcast station to gain valuable on-the-job experience.
 Entry-level positions at smaller production houses and local television stations usually require little job experience, while jobs at film studios and large cable and television networks typically require 5-10 years of experience.

 Workshops and Seminars

-A variety of workshops and seminars are offered throughout the year through professional organizations such as the Society of Camera Operators and the American Society of Cinematographers.
-One of the more popular events each year is the Createasphere EXPLORE exposition, conference and workshop.
+A variety of workshops and seminars are offered throughout the year by professional organizations, such as the Society of Camera Operators and the American Society of Cinematographers.
+One of the more popular annual events is the Createasphere EXPLORE exposition, conference and workshop.
 This 2-day event includes topic-driven panels, hands-on technology demonstrations and educational workshops.